feihong/cooking/README.md

-# Feihong's Recipe Collection
+# Feihong's Cooking Notes

-A collection of interesting (food) recipes.
+A collection of recipes and thoughts on food.

 ## Recommended cooking channels